Understanding Insomnia Telemedicine Treatment: Causes, Symptoms, and More

 The Basics of Sleep Hygiene: A Starting Point for Insomnia Remedies

 Improving sleep often begins with sleep hygiene—practical habits to foster better rest and serve as natural remedies for insomnia.
 Key tips include maintaining a consistent sleep schedule, even on weekends, to regulate your body’s clock.
-Create a relaxing bedtime routine, such as reading or light stretching, while avoiding screens at least an hour before bed to minimize blue light interference.
+Create a relaxing bedtime routine, such as reading or light stretching, while avoiding electronic devices and screens at least an hour before bed to minimize blue light interference and improve sleep quality.
 Optimize your environment: keep the bedroom cool, dark, and quiet; limit caffeine and heavy meals in the evening; and incorporate regular exercise earlier in the day.
-These steps can make a difference, but they’re not a cure-all for chronic insomnia.

 When Lifestyle Changes Fall Short: The Need for Medical Intervention in Insomnia Treatment